dips-21/my_practice/README.md

 These include programming bugs, such as logic errors or improper use of an API.
 Runtime exceptions are ignored at the time of compilation.

+Java compiler does not check runtime exception at compile time whether programmer handles them or not.
+If a runtime exception occurs in a method and programmer does not handle it, JVM terminates the program without the execution of rest of the code.
 For example, if you have declared an array of size 5 in your program, and trying to call the 6th element of the array then an ArrayIndexOutOfBoundsException exception occurs.

+ArithmeticException,ClassCastException ,NullPointerException ,ArrayIndexOutOfBoundsException ,NegativeArraySizeException
+    ArrayStoreException ,IllegalThreadStateException ,SecurityException, etc.
 ===================================================

 FInal Finally Finalize:-